SelfCareMap

 How to Create a Slow Morning Routine Before Work (Even If You Only Have 20 Minutes)

 Let’s be honest: most mornings feel like a sprint.
-The alarm blares, you scramble to get dressed, gulp down coffee while scrolling through emails, and suddenly you’re out the door—already stressed before your workday even begins.
+The alarm blares, you scramble to get dressed, gulp down coffee while scrolling through emails, and suddenly you’re out the door, already stressed before your workday even begins.
+This reactive state, known as the fight or flight response, puts your body on high alert.
+When you start your day in a rush, you are essentially telling your brain that you are in a crisis, which leads to higher cortisol levels and a shorter temper throughout the afternoon.

 But what if you could steal back just 20 minutes to start your day with intention, calm, and a little bit of joy?
 You don’t need an hour-long yoga session or a gourmet breakfast to create a slow morning.
-Even in the tightest schedule, small, mindful shifts can transform how you show up—for yourself and for the rest of your day.
+Even in the tightest schedule, small, mindful shifts can transform how you show up, for yourself and for the rest of your day.
+The goal is not to add more tasks to your list, but to change the quality of the time you already spend waking up.

 What You'll Need